 Warner Brothers Studios

-While set in Manhattan, the entire series was filmed at the Warner Brothers Studios in Burbank, California.
-Like other traditional sitcoms, Friends was filmed three-camera style in front of a live studio audience.
+Friends is set in Manhattan, but the entire series was filmed at the Warner Brothers Studios in Burbank, California.
+Like other sitcoms, Friends was filmed three-camera style in front of a live studio audience.
 The first season was filmed on stage 5.
 Once the show was a hit, production moved to stage 24, due to it’s larger size.
-Once the series ended, Warner Bros. renamed it “The Friends Stage” in honour of the show.
+When the series ended, Warner Bros. renamed it “The Friends Stage” in honour of the show.

 The Warner Bros.
 Studios has various backlots that were used for filming Friends scenes that couldn’t be filmed indoors.
 Studios like Warner Bros. are experts in using the same location over and over.
 Using slight cosmetic alterations and different camera angles, you’d never know you are seeing the same sets over and over again.